netboz/bbs/README.md

 - A Bubble hosts Agents

-- An agent is an autonomous actor whose behaviour is based on upon Ontologies
+- An agent act upon Ontologies

 - Agents are Bubbles